 There are many low-stress jobs that can be done flexibly from home and give you a good income.
 Most importantly, the fact that you’re an introvert will have no effect on your ability to do these jobs.

-Sure, there are many jobs for introverts.
+There are many jobs for introverts that let you work alone and pay well.
 They might not be your “traditional” jobs, but there are many options if you want to work alone, like blogging or freelance writing.

 Jobs that let you to work around your schedule with minimal networking can be ideal for you like search engine evaluation.